$L_1$ and $L_2$ embeddings of the symmetric group: Remarks on embedding groups into Hilbert space

-\begin{prop} .\\Assuming conjecture 1, the direction $(4) \implies (5)$ in conjecture 2 follows, that is: \\\textbf{If} $\{G_n\}_n$ are finite groups and $\{S_n\}_n$ generating sets of size $=r$ with $\sup_n c_2(G_n,d_{S_n}) < \infty$, \\\textbf{then} each $G_n$ has an abelian subgroup $H_n$ such that $\sup_n [G_n:H_n] < \infty$. \end{prop} \begin{proof} \textbf{STEP 1: Compactness and convergence to a limit group}: \\We recall the definition of \textbf{Grigorchuk's space of marked groups} $\mathcal{M}_r$ (see Section 6 in \cite{grigorchuk1985degrees}).
+\begin{prop}[A Reduction] .\\Assuming conjecture 1, the direction $(4) \implies (5)$ in conjecture 2 follows, that is: \\\textbf{If} $\{G_n\}_n$ are finite groups and $\{S_n\}_n$ generating sets of size $=r$ with $\sup_n c_2(G_n,d_{S_n}) < \infty$, \\\textbf{then} each $G_n$ has an abelian subgroup $H_n$ such that $\sup_n [G_n:H_n] < \infty$. \end{prop} \begin{proof} \textbf{STEP 1: Compactness and convergence to a limit group}: \\We recall the definition of \textbf{Grigorchuk's space of marked groups} $\mathcal{M}_r$ (see Section 6 in \cite{grigorchuk1985degrees}).
 The points of $\mathcal{M}_r$ consist of pairs $(G,S)$ where $G$ is a group, and $S$ is an ordered generating set of size $=r$.
 Every such pair $(G,S)$ is in one-to-one correspondence with the kernel $\ker(\pi)$ of the unique canonical epimorphism from the free group to $G$, $\pi:\mathbb{F}_r \twoheadrightarrow G$, which preserves the order of the generators.
 Each subgroup can be viewed as a subset of $\mathbb{F}_r$, i.e. $\ker(\pi) \in \{0,1\}^{\mathbb{F}_r}$. \\The topology of $\mathcal{M}_r$ is the subspace topology inherited from the Tychonoff topology on $\{0,1\}^{\mathbb{F}_r}$.
 One checks that $\mathcal{M}_r$ is a compact topological space (see Proposition 6.1 in \cite{grigorchuk1985degrees}) and that this topology is metrizable (see end of page 286 in \cite{grigorchuk1985degrees}). \\For each $n$, order the generators $S_n = \{s_1,...,s_r\}$ in any manner.
-Consider the sequence of points in the space of marked groups $\{(G_n,S_n)\}_n \subset \mathcal{M}_r$ and pick a convergent subsequence $\{(G_{n_k},S_{n_k})\}_k$ which we will relabel and denote by $\{(G_n,S_n)\}_n$ (a slight abuse of notation) for our convenience. \\\textbf{STEP 2: The limit group must be virtually abelian} \\Note that convergence in the space of marked groups implies local convergence in the sense of Benjamini and Schramm.
-For every $R \in \n$ consider the ball of radius $R$ in the free group $\mathbb{F}_r$ with standard generators.
-There exists $n_0$ such that for all $n>n_0$, $(G_n,S_n)$ and $(G,S)$ satisfy the same relations of length $\leq R$.
+Consider the sequence of points in the space of marked groups $\{(G_n,S_n)\}_n \subset \mathcal{M}_r$ and pick a convergent subsequence $\{(G_{n_k},S_{n_k})\}_k$ which we relabel and denote by $\{(G_n,S_n)\}_n$ for the shake of notational convenience. \\\textbf{STEP 2: The limit group must be virtually abelian} \\For every $R \in \n$, there exists $n_0$ such that for all $n>n_0$, $(G_n,S_n)$ and $(G,S)$ satisfy the same relations of length $\leq R$.
 This implies that the ball of radius $R/2$ in the Cayley graph $\Gamma(G_n,S_n)$, is graph-isomorphic to the ball of radius $R/2$ in $\Gamma(G,S)$ and consequently, the word metric on the ball of radius $R/4$ in $\Gamma(G_n,S_n)$ is isometric to that of $\Gamma(G,S)$.
 By the hypothesis, we conclude that every finite subset of $\Gamma(G,S)$ embeds into Hilbert space with distortion $O(1)$. \\A theorem of Ostrovskii \cite{ostrovskii2012embeddability} states that for every Banach space $X$ and every locally finite metric space $(M,d)$ (i.e. a space where each ball has finitely many points), if every finite subset of $M$ embeds into $X$ with bi-Lipschitz distortion $\leq D$ for some $D \in (0,\infty)$, then the entire metric space $(M,d)$ embeds with bi-Lipschitz distortion $\leq CD$ where $C\in (0,\infty)$ is a universal constant.
 It follows that the Cayley graph $\Gamma(G,S)$ embeds bi-Lipschiztly into Hilbert space. \\A positive answer to Conjecture \ref{AbelMeetEuclidInfinite} would imply that $G$ has an abelian subgroup $H\leq G$ of finite index which we denote by $K := [G:H] < \infty$. \\\textbf{STEP 3: The finite groups must also be virtually abelian.} \\This step of the proof was shown to us by Emmanuel Breuillard. \\Consider the canonical projection homomorphism $\pi: \mathbb{F}_r \twoheadrightarrow G$.
 Recall that $G \cong \mathbb{F}_r/\ker(\pi)$.
 Consider the subgroup $F := \pi^{-1}(H)$ which has index